 - 1/8-1/4 teaspoon cayenne pepper, optional and to taste

-- To a medium kettle, add the chicken breasts, cover with about 2 inches of water, salt the water to taste (about 1 or 2 teaspoons kosher salt), bring to boil over medium-high heat, and allow the chicken to boil for about 10 t0 15 minutes, or until poached and cooked through.
-Tip - Don't overcook your chicken once it's done.
+- Being by poaching chicken.
+To a medium kettle, add the chicken breasts, cover with about 2 inches of water, salt the water to taste (about 1 or 2 teaspoons kosher salt), bring to boil over medium-high heat, and allow the chicken to boil for about 10 t0 15 minutes, or until poached and cooked through.
+Tips – Don't overcook your chicken once it's done.
 Cooking time will vary on how thick the chicken breast(s) are, how rapidly your water is boiling, etc. While chicken in poaching, start sautéing the vegetables in step 3 so that you are multi-tasking and saving time.
+You can also use store bought shredded rotisserie chicken or leftover chicken if you have it on hand.

 - When the chicken is done, remove it from the water, and allow it to rest for 5-10 minutes on a cutting board before shredding it with two forks.
 I save the poaching water and add this into my stockpot in step 5 although it's optional.